silentorb/marloth-story/books/fairytale/part5.md

 Osmand didn't seem to hear, and didn't pause in his speech.
 "Teasing, teasing.
 You are *so* good at it!
-Both flaunting and demure, wanting to stay locked away, and wanting me to tear you open.
-Driving me insane to find out what's beneath your surface.
-Do *you* even know what is beneath your surface?
+Both flaunting and demure, wanting to stay locked away, and wanting to reveal everything.
+Driving me insane to find out what's beneath the surface.
+Do *you* even know what's beneath the surface?
 Well now we can find out together ... "

 Suddenly, a hand burst through the floor beneath them, grabbed Osmand by the foot, and yanked him through the floor.